What is faecal microbiota transplantation?

 Medication

-Before both procedures you will have been asked to take an antibiotic for at least four days prior to the procedure.
-This should be stopped the evening before the procedure.
+If you have been taking antibiotics for Clostridium difficile or indeed any other infection, they should be stopped at least 24 hours before the procedure.
 You will have an antiacid medication prior to the treatment and if you are having a colonoscopy you may require bowel preparation.
 Full details will be given to you by your Doctor.
 You should have had the chance to discuss any medications you are taking with one of our Nurses or Doctors prior to the procedure.

 Consent